 This easy homemade queso dip can be made ahead and reheated.
 The picky hubby was happy zapping leftovers from the fridge to get his fix until every bit was gone!

-- I noticed when taking photos, that a slight skin develops over the top in a matter of minutes, so if you make it ahead of time, press some plastic wrap over the surface, then stir before and after reheating.
+- I noticed when taking photos, that a slight skin develops over the top of the cheese dip in a matter of minutes.
+So, if you make it ahead of time, press some plastic wrap over the surface, then stir before and after reheating.

 - Adding pickled jalapenos adds nice heat without being 5 alarm fire hot!
 If you like spicy, feel free to add some fresh minced jalapenos or add some pepper jack in lieu of all cheddar.

-- Use white cheddar for this white queso dip.
+- Use white cheddar for this cheese dip.
 I like shredding my own cheese from a block as I find it melts more smoothly.
 Yellow cheddar would be just as delicious, but your queso will take on an orange hue!

 - I used Wondra flour to thicken this dip.
 Wondra is a granulated flour that doesn’t lump, so it’s perfect for gravies, etc.